 Production

-- Canadian refinery and smelters, estimated production, 2023
+- Canadian refinery and smelters estimated capacity and production, 2024

 - Natural Resources Canada; Statistics Canada